 Top of the page

-Acute myeloid leukemia (AML) is a type of cancer of the blood cells.
-In AML, the body starts to make one type of abnormal white blood cell.
-These cells can crowd out the healthy blood cells.
+Acute myeloid leukemia (AML) is a cancer of the blood cells.
+It is also called acute myelogenous leukemia.
+In AML, some young white blood cells called myeloblasts don't mature like they should.
+Instead, they become leukemia cells.
+These leukemia cells can crowd out the healthy blood cells.
 This makes a child more likely to bleed, get infections, and not have enough red blood cells (anemia).

 Call 911 anytime you think your child may need emergency care.
 For example, call if: